Looking for a super fun and simple Valentine’s Day STEM activity to do with your kids??

 2. Explain the Project to Your Children

-Depending on the ages of your kids and how in depth you want this project this to be, this could mean a lot of different things.
+Depending on the ages of your kids and how in depth you want this project to be, this could mean a lot of different things.

 For older kids, just give them the supplies and tell them to build the tallest (and most stable) tower they can in 10 minutes.